This glossary contains some key terms used on the Quality Schools web pages.

 The Nationally Consistent Collection of Data on School Students with Disability is an annual collection that counts the number of school students receiving an adjustment due to disability, the category of disability and the level of educational adjustment they are receiving to enable them to participate in education on the same basis as other students.

-For more information, refer to the factsheet: What is the Government doing to support students with disability?
+For more information, refer to the factsheet: What is the Australian Government doing to support students with disability in schools?

 A model in which funding is based on the needs of individual students and schools.